 - Ahu Nau Nau - Anakena Bay.
 One of the most impressive and mysterious ahu on island.
 Here on one platform are mounted six moai who all have ornate carvings on their backs.
 The sculptures themselves are more elaborate than most other moais on island as well.
 Four moais have their pukaos (headknots).
 One more moai is standing separately, nearby.

 - Ahu Tahai - at the sea in Hanga Roa.
-This ahu consists of five moais and faces an old village site - this village possibly was inhabited already by 8th century (the earliest dated settlement on island).
-Ahu has been built already in 8th - 10th centuries, athough moais most likely have been built later.
+This ahu consists of five moais and faces an old village site - this village could be inhabited already by the 8th century (the earliest dated settlement on island).
+Ahu has been built already in the 8th - 10th centuries, athough moais most likely have been built later.
 Here nearby is located beautiful hare paenga - foundation of higher status house.

 - Ahu Vinapu - east from Hanga Roa.
 Group of impressive ahus.
 The most impressive part of one of ahus (Ahu Tahiri) is the base of it - it is made of enormous (average weight - 7 tons), perfectly fitted basalt slabs made in different way than other ahus on island.
 This belongs to one of impressive achievements of megalithic cultures worldwide and poses a puzzle to archaeologists who sometimes (if looking superficially) suppose that this ahu has been influenced by Inca architecture.
 Tahiri most likely had some 6 moais erected on top of it.

 - Hoa Hakananai'a is unusual moai, which once was located in Orongo but now - in British Museum.
-It is hewn of basalt (much harder than the usual tuff) circa 1000 - 1200 AD and is 2.42 m tall.
+It was hewn of basalt (much harder than the usual tuff) sometimes around 1000 - 1200 AD and is 2.42 m tall.
 Back of this moai is adorned with beautiful reliefs.